arangodb/docs-hugo/site/content/3.12/develop/javascript-api/@arangodb/collection-object.md

   existing document's value.
 If set to `true`, objects will be merged.
   The default is `true`.
   This option controls the update-insert behavior only.
-- `versionAttribute`: The optional `versionAttribute` adds external versioning support and can be used with `overwriteMode: "update"` or `overwriteMode: "replace"`.
+- `versionAttribute`: Only applicable if `overwrite` is set to `true` or `overwriteMode` is set to `update` or `replace`.

+  You can use the `versionAttribute` option for external versioning support.
-  If set, the attribute with the name specified by the property is looked up in the document to be updated or to be replaced.
-  If no such attribute exists, the operation is performed as usual.
-If such an attribute exists, its content is read and compared numerically to the value of the versioning attribute in the document that updates or replaces it.
+  If set, the attribute with the name specified by the option is looked up in the stored document and the attribute value is compared numerically to the value of the versioning attribute in the supplied document that is supposed to update/replace it.

-  If the version number in the new document is higher than in the document that already exists in the database, then the operation is performed normally.
+  If the version number in the new document is higher (rounded down to a whole number) than in the document that already exists in the database, then the update/replace operation is performed normally.
+This is also the case if the new versioning attribute has a non-numeric value, if it is a negative number, or if the attribute doesn't exist in the supplied or stored document.

-  If the version number in the new document is lower or equal to what exists in the database, the operation is not performed and behaves like a no-op.
+  If the version number in the new document is lower or equal to what exists in the database, the operation is not performed and the existing document thus not changed.
 No error is returned in this case.

+  The attribute can only be a top-level attribute.

+  You can check if `_oldRev` (if present) and `_rev` are different to determine if the document has been changed.

 ---